matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 From the management interface, you can create and edit firewall rules, view logs, and perform other tasks.
 The specific steps involved in configuring a firewall will depend on the type of firewall and the vendor that provided it, but some general steps include:
-a) Defining the firewall's role and scope (e.g. perimeter firewall, internal firewall)
+a) Defining the firewall's role and scope (e.g. perimeter firewall, internal firewall).
-b) Configuring the interfaces and zones
+b) Configuring the interfaces and zones.
-c) Creating rules and policies to control traffic
+c) Creating rules and policies to control traffic.
-d) Enabling logging and monitoring for security events It's also important to regularly review and update the firewall configuration to ensure it remains aligned with the organization's security policies and to address any security threats that may have emerged.
+d) Enabling logging and monitoring for security events.
+It's also important to regularly review, and update the firewall configuration to ensure it remains aligned with the organization's security policies and to address any security threats that may have emerged.
 In Linux, firewall configuration is typically stored in the **iptables** configuration file, which is usually located at '/etc/sysconfig/iptables' or '/etc/iptables/iptables.rules'.